Skip to main content Accessibility

 • What They Do: Listen to your feedback, ideas, and concerns about your course.
 They meet with Course Leaders and school reps to discuss and address these issues.

-• How to Become one: Volunteer near the start of the academic year or speak to your Course Leader.
-It’s a great way to enhance your course (and looks fantastic on your CV).
+• How to Become one: Volunteer near the start of the academic year or speak to us at representation@kingston.ac.uk.

 • Who They Are: Representatives for the academic interests of all students in their school.